Lankenau has been a leader in heart surgery since the 1960s. Our

 Lankenau and performs 90 percent of his surgeries using

 a minimally invasive approach.

-Dr. Sutter is a national leader in minimally
+Dr. Sutter is a national leader in minimally invasive,

-invasive, robotic-assisted bypass surgery.
-He has
+robotic-assisted bypass surgery.
+He has performed over

-approach to treat approximately 70 percent of his
+approximately 70 percent of his patients.

 Dr. Sutter is the only surgeon in the Philadelphia